Desperate Housewife

 • Nature & Travel

 This animal is critically endangered.
-It resides in Southeast Asia, and residents of Thailand, China, Bangladesh, Vietnam, Malaysia, Indonesia, India, the Philippines, and New Guinea consider encountering this remarkable turtle…
+It lives in Southeast Asia, and people in Thailand, China, Bangladesh, Vietnam, Malaysia, Indonesia, India, the Philippines, and New Guinea consider encountering this remarkable turtle…

 • Nature & Travel